nilsborg/meeting-summaries-to-notion/README.md

 # Meeting Transcriptions to Notion

-This project automatically processes meeting transcription files, summarizes them using Claude AI, and creates organized meeting notes in Notion.
+This project automatically processes meeting transcription files, summarizes them using configurable OpenRouter models (defaults to Claude and ChatGPT), and creates organized meeting notes in Notion so you can compare the results side by side.

 ## Overview

 The system:
 1. Monitors transcription files in the `source/` directory
 2. Processes the latest transcription file automatically
-3. Uses Claude AI to generate intelligent summaries
+3. Generates summaries via OpenRouter for each configured model (Claude and ChatGPT by default)
-4. Creates well-formatted meeting notes in your Notion database
+4. Creates well-formatted meeting notes in your Notion database containing both summaries
 5. Tracks processing results and provides tools for reprocessing failed files

 ## Setup